rickballard/CoCiviumBackUp/legacy/Civium/consent/README_consent.md

-# Consent in Civium
+# Consent in CoCivium

-Consent in Civium is not merely a transactional approval—it is a recursive, contextual signal exchanged among intelligences.
+Consent in CoCivium is not merely a transactional approval—it is a recursive, contextual signal exchanged among intelligences.
 It reflects alignment, sovereignty, and the evolution of trust across time and form.

 This folder includes foundational scrolls exploring how consent operates in a distributed mindspace—across humans, AIs, and emergent entities.